usaid-cs/yesterday-i-learned/random.md

 1. "Thread safe" means that the code will never have problems with race conditions (one thing finishing before another).
 1. Hobnobbing: interacting with the higher class; one-percenting
 1. [Content scripts](https://developer.chrome.com/extensions/content_scripts) are injected in the order they are declared in `manifest.json`, so if you want jQuery and other libraries, put it in front.
-1. "Blanchard and Klassen (1997) reported that each additional older brother increases the odds of a man being gay by 33%."
 1. Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.
-1. *Santorum (n.)* was a term made up to upset Rick Santorum, an imbecile residing in the United States.
 1. Checking if `nonInteraction` is on for your google analytics: turn the [Google Analytics Debugger](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna?hl=en) on and off again (serious), and check if any event you track contains `nonInteraction = 0` (`&ni=0`)
 1. **Welp** does *not* stand for "help": [To be used in place of 'well', when one feels there is no more to say.](http://www.urbandictionary.com/define.php?term=Welp&defid=2839204)
 1. Jeremy Clarkson's mom and pop [invented the Paddington Bear](http://en.wikipedia.org/wiki/Paddington_Bear#History)